viktorRock/myFirstPythonAPI/README.md

 myFirstPythonAPI
 ==================

-An python restful API to manage to create integration with Python bots, using models generated from ML models.
+A python restful API to manage to create integration with Python bots, using models generated from ML models.

 The API is configured to deploy at Heroku